MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 ## Formatting

-It is recommended to keep your AL code properly formatted as it follows:
+We recommended to keep your AL code properly formatted as follows:
 - Use all lowercase letters for reserved language keywords.
-Built-in functions and types are not included in this rule because they are written using pascalcasing.
+Built-in methods and types are not included in this rule because they are written using Pascal case.
 - Use four spaces for indentation.
-- Curly braces are always on a new line.
-If there is one property, put it in a single line.
+- Curly brackets are always on a new line.
+If there is one property, put it on a single line.

+The following example illustrates these formatting rules.

 ```
 page 123 PageName